 Your Airstream is equipped with a SmartPlug power inlet located on the roadside exterior.
+The multiplex system will detect when a shoreline connection is established; see Home Screen - Shoreline Detection on page 5-17.

 Prior to establishing a connection, review the SmartPlug Cordset instructions that follow.